-UPDATED January 2014: Since Clark & Mitch shared their story with Freedom to Marry, they married in California.
-They are still not granted respect for their marriage in Florida.
+UPDATED March 2015: Since Clark & Mitch shared their story with Freedom to Marry, they married in California.
+As of January 6, their marriage is respected in their home state.

 Elliott Mitchell remembers the moment that he knew he was in love with Clark West.
 He searches back toward the beginning of their 41-year relationship - before they managed a business together in Florida, before they took a trip to Hawaii and were joined together in civil union, and before they moved to Tennessee in order to keep their committed relationship a secret from co-workers.

 It was 1972, and Clark and Mitch were students living in Tuscaloosa Alabama, working together at a shoe store.
 They had just had a disagreement that developed into an argument, and words were exchanged in the store.
 "I said some things that were really nasty, and I felt really bad about them later," Mitch said.
 He and Clark had only been dating for a few months, and Mitch thought for sure that this argument would undo their relationship.

 At the end of the week, however, Clark surprised Mitch with a gift.
 He had taken his entire paycheck for the week and purchased a bracelet for Mitch.
 "He gave me the bracelet and told me that he loved me," Elliot explained.
 "That's the moment I knew I was with the right person - that someone would love me enough to take everything they earned for the week and buy something for me and tell me they love me was unbelievable."

 "I still probably think about that once a week," he said.

 Despite that love - the love that has spanned decades, states, and a lifetime of decisions, setbacks, and triumphs - Clark and Mitch are not married.
 They've lived in so many states during their time together - Alabama, Tennessee, Georgia, Florida - but even now, in 2013, same-sex couples like them do not have the freedom to marry in any of those states.